Starting A Rose Garden – Caring For Rose Bushes

 Knockout rose bushes are known for being disease resistant and nearly carefree.
 However, even these rose bushes can succumb to some of the same diseases that plaque other rose bushes.
 Learn more about these potential problems here.

-when I hear of Wingthorn roses, a picture of a classic castle in England comes to mind.
-However, the Wingthorn rose is an unusual species of rose bush from China.
-Read the article that follows to learn more about Wingthorn rose bushes in the garden.
+When I hear of Wingthorn roses, a picture of a classic castle in England comes to mind.
+However, the Wingthorn rose is an unusual species from China.
+Read the article that follows to learn more about this rose.

 If you’ve ever come across unusual rose deformities in the garden, then you are probably curious about what causes deformed rose growth.
-Read this article to find out some of the most common reasons for a rose deformity in blooms and foliage.
+Read this article to find out common reasons for a rose deformity.

 The rose chafer and the Japanese beetle are both true villains of the rose bed.
 Both appear to have the same habits and life cycles and attack plants and blooms without mercy.
 Read here for more rose chafer facts and control info.

-While maybe just doing what they need to do to survive, boring into our rose canes to lay eggs and seek shelter for their young, this action causes harm, and sometimes death, to our rose bushes.
+While doing what they need to do to survive, boring into our rose canes, this action causes harm, and sometimes death, to our rose bushes.
 Read here to learn more about these rose stem girdlers.